ravachol/kew/README.md

 <a href="https://repology.org/project/kew/versions"><img src="https://repology.org/badge/vertical-allrepos/kew.svg" alt="Packaging status" align="right"></a>

-### Installing on Debian, Ubuntu
+### Installing in Debian, Ubuntu

-If you have apt on your system use:
+If you have apt in your system use:

 ```bash
 $ sudo apt install kew